SAP/fundamental-styles/README.md

 ### Fonts & Icons

 This project does not contain fonts and icons.
+See our [Fonts and Icons FAQ](https://github.com/SAP/fundamental-styles/wiki/Fonts-and-Icons:-FAQs) for more information.

 ## Working with the Project